 - Enamel paint

-2. Add A Thinning Compound
+2. Add a Thinning Compound

-3. Stir The Mixture
+3. Stir the Mixture

-4. Test The Thinned Paint
+4. Test the Thinned Paint

 If the finish isn’t smooth or has different color shades, you must stir it again or re-thin it.
-If the coating is too thin, add more paint into the mixture.
+If the coating is too thin, add more paint to the mixture.
 If the coating is still thick, add more paint thinner to the mixture.